Week Without Walls

-As part of our Middle School curriculum, we believe it is important for students to be given the opportunity to experience learning in the classroom as well as outside the classroom.
-Therefore, our students have a unique opportunity to study in a classroom without walls.
+As part of the Middle School curriculum, it is important for students to be given the opportunity to experience learning in the classroom as well as outside the classroom.
+Therefore, students have a unique opportunity to study in a classroom without walls.

-Week Without Walls provides students with a unique cultural, personal, interpersonal and environmental experience not available within the regular classroom walls.
+Week Without Walls generally takes place in October.
+It provides students with a unique cultural, personal, interpersonal and environmental experience not available within the regular classroom walls.
 Students learn, reflect, and grow as individuals.
-The aim of WWW is to:

-Ø Take learning out of the school and into the real world.
+- Extend learning from school into the real world.

-Students are involved in research pertaining to their Week Without Walls beforehand in their classes and complete further work during the week.
+Students are involved in research pertaining to their Week Without Walls experience beforehand in their classes and complete further work during the week.
 It is an expectation that all students participate in this program.
-The school covers the cost of the WWWs trips.
+The school covers the cost of the trip.

 The camp is a vast expanse of about 20 acres of land located in Panchgani, a hill station 100km south of Pune, which is well known for its natural scenic beauty.
 It is situated in a unique geographical area with a wide variety of flora and fauna, and the weather is pleasant all year round.
 The facilities have been recently renovated and there is plenty of space for both indoor and outdoor activities.
 Also, there are adventure points right at the property, as well as a farm with animals, an astronomical observatory, and hiking trails.
 The main focus of the trip is to help the students develop their confidence and foster strong relationships by means of team building activities.
 In addition, they will have the opportunity to interact with the local communities in the nearby villages.